ManviMalhotra/Brazilian_E-commerce_by_Olist-/README.md

 ETL practices have been used to merge the two datasets.

-Further Statistical Methods like Regression analysis, Lasso Regression, Chi-square test have been implemented to preict sales, find influential attributes, check relationship between independent variables respectively.
+Further Statistical Methods like Regression analysis, Lasso Regression, Chi-square test have been implemented to predict sales, find influential attributes, check relationship between independent variables respectively.

 Additionaly I developed an interactive dashboard to identify new profitable marketing platforms for leading business segments using advanced Tableau practices.